thruthesky/fireflutter/docs/error_handling.md

 # Error handling

-Most of the error(exceptions) are not handled by fireship.
-The app should handle the exceptions.
+Some of the widgets and logic in fireship throw `FireshipException` exception.

-Fireship can throw `FireshipException` exception.
+Those exceptions and whatever exceptions derived from other packages are **NOT** handled by fireship.
+The app is responsible for handling the exceptions.